Median Survival Time Meaning

 Where Median Survival Times Come From

 In cancer research, the term median survival time comes from clinical trials that track how long patients survive once a diagnosis is provided or after a specific treatment is administered.
-It is a way of trying to understand how effective a treatment is or how aggressive a cancer is.
+It is a way of trying to understand how effective a cancer treatment is or how aggressive a cancer is.

 When a study is completed, the researchers will compile the data from all of the subjects and chart it out.
 The median survival time is the point at which half of the subjects have died, and half are still alive.